tamhinsf/OmniSci4Azure/README.md

 * You'll need an Azure account that has privileges to create and configure the Azure resources and services we've described

-Load the Azure Resource Manager template into the Azure Portal so you can enter the configuration parameters described below.
-You can click the "Deploy to Azure" link to begin this process.
-Don't worry - nothing will be deployed until you agree.
-The Visualize link will map out the resources associated with this deployment.
+Click "Deploy to Azure" to load our Azure Resource Manager deployment template into the Azure Portal.
+Don't worry - nothing will be deployed until you complete the required fields and confirm the deployment.
+Wonder which components we'll use?
+The Visualize link will map out the resources.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Ftamhinsf%2FOmniSci4Azure%2Fmaster%2Fazuredeploy.json" target="_blank"> <img alt="Deploy to Azure" src="http://azuredeploy.net/deploybutton.png"/> </a>&nbsp;&nbsp;
 <a href="http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Ftamhinsf%2FOmniSci4Azure%2Fmaster%2Fazuredeploy.json" target="_blank"> <img alt="Visualize" src="http://armviz.io/visualizebutton.png"/></a>